v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

 .. image:: ../_static/picture1.png

-The application has menus, a toolbar, a left navigation pane, and a central area on which nothing is currently displayed.
+The application has menus, a toolbar, a left navigation pane, and a central area, where default the `Home` tab is opened, on which nothing is currently displayed.

-The navigation pane has its first button selected.
-Select any other button by clicking on it, and see the nagivation tree fill itself with new entries.
+The navigation pane has its first `section` expanded.
-These are `entities`, and we will talk about them later.
-(Generally speaking, an `entity` represents a single table in a database.)

 .. image:: ../_static/picture2.png